Eguana Technologies (CVE:EGT) Hits New 1-Year Low at $0.02

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) hit a new 52-week low during trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 13782 shares trading hands.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price hit a new 52-week low during trading on Monday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 6150 shares.
 The stock had previously closed at C$0.02.

 About Eguana Technologies